 High Desert Stampede History

-Financial backing, legal challenges and lackluster attendance at the remaining ERA Premier Tour stops led to the suspension of the 2017 season and ultimately the dissolution of the ERA.
-The High Desert Stampede committee was left on another short timeline to produce the next installment of rodeo.
-Quickly sanctioned by the Professional Rodeo Cowboys Association (PRCA) the directors set out to put on another high-quality production focused on a modern take of traditional rodeo.
+Quickly sanctioned by the Professional Rodeo Cowboys Association (PRCA) late in 2017 the directors of the High Desert Stampede set out to put on a high-quality production focused ProRodeo with a modern take on traditional rodeo.
 They aimed to achieve their goal by creating a fast-paced entertaining show around traditional rodeo events.

 Now the fastest growing rodeo in the United States, the High Desert Stampede faced new challenges in the COVID pandemic.
 Being located in Oregon, we had to overcome some of the strictest and longest lasting lockdowns in the nation.
 Just two weeks prior to our 2020 rodeo, Governor Brown shuttered businesses, schools and communities throughout the entire state.
 Like everyone else, we were forced to cancel our 2020 rodeo.